Amira Abdelrasoul: Career

 Since 2018, Abdelrasoul has been a part of the Membrane Technology Design Projects Client at the University of Toronto for Engineering Strategies and Practice Course (ESP) APS112 and APS113.
 She joined Scientific Reports as an editorial board member in 2022.

-Abdelrasoul also achieved a teaching portfolio with a University Teaching Development Professional Program (UTDP) accredited by SEDA (Staff and Educational Development Association) in the UK.
+Abdelrasoul also achieved a teaching portfolio with a University Teaching Development Professional Program (UTDP) accredited by SEDA (Staff and Educational Development Association) in the United Kingdom.
 She is a licensed Instructional Skills and Educational Development Facilitator and a Fellow of the Staff and Educational Development Association (FSEDA).

 She has launched the Women in Engineering (WIE) chapter in the Chemical and Biological Engineering Department at the University of Saskatchewan, and she has been the WIE chair since 2018 to support and lead WIE undergraduate and graduate students; to support equity, diversity, and inclusion; and to mentor female student to build skills and reach crucial milestones.

 Hemodialysis membrane research

 At University of Saskatchewan, Abdelrasoul initiated and incepted the first hemodialysis membrane research program in Canada.
 Her interdisciplinary research program focuses on solving existing hemodialysis problems, decreasing morbidity and mortality rates of hemodialysis patients, increasing the quality of life of kidney failure patients, and decreasing the high costs to the healthcare system in Canada and beyond that are normally attributed to hemodialysis and its shortcomings.
 Abdelrasoul was on the top list of the first NFRF competition of 2018 exploration for her interdisciplinary, international, high-risk/high-reward and fast-breaking research funded by the Social Sciences and Humanities Research Council.